ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-10-17-5-reasons-to-be-cheerful-about-sitecore-9.md

 We've been hearing about xConnect for over a year now and it's finally arrived!
 In a nutshell, xConnect is a Framework of APIs that allow you to read and write analytics data to xDB.

-xConnect opens up a world of possibilities and you can finally start using the data that Sitecore is storing to make great experiences for the user.
+xConnect opens up a world of possibilities.
+You can finally start using the data that Sitecore is storing to make great experiences for the user.

-You can finally write that app to view customer data, have call center staff feed data back to the website or have a beacon record a visit to a store!
+You can write that app to view customer data, have call center staff feed data back to the website or have a beacon record a visit to a store!

 <img src="/assets/img/xconnectoverview.png" alt="xConnect Overview" />